Neuroendocrine Tumor Treatment

 - Targeted therapies – These drugs target receptors on the cancer cell surface or enzymes in the tumor cell which contribute to tumor proliferation.

 - Chemotherapy – A patient may receive therapeutic drugs orally or by injection in an effort to destroy or slow the growth of the tumor.
 Our team also performs novel combination chemotherapy and molecular targeted therapy to address these tumors.

-- Radiation therapy – In addition to standard external beam radiation therapy and internal radiation therapy (brachytherapy), we perform stereotactic body radiotherapy and MRO-focused ultrasound treatments as well as other advanced radiation therapies to destroy cancer cells.
-This treatment option may be used in combination with surgery and/or chemotherapy to prevent recurrence of the cancer.
+- Radiation therapy – In addition to standard external beam radiation therapy, we perform stereotactic body radiotherapy as well as other advanced radiation therapies to destroy cancer cells.
+This treatment option may be used in combination with surgery and/or chemotherapy to prevent the recurrence of cancer.

-- Interventional radiology – The neuroendocrine tumor team offers a variety of innovative treatment techniques, including arterial embolization and radiofrequency ablation, which are designed to block the blood supply to the tumor.
-We also offer image-directed nonvascular interventions.
+- Interventional radiology – The neuroendocrine tumor team offers a variety of innovative treatment techniques, including arterial embolization and microwave ablation, which are designed to block the blood supply to the tumor or thermally destroy cancer cells.

 In addition, the neuroendocrine treatment team at Moffitt supports landmark research in finding new medications, surgical procedures, molecular therapies, immunotherapies and endoscopic procedures.
-This research has helped define us as a cancer center that offers robust clinical trials in individualized medicine, creating targeted treatments that improve patient outcomes, reduce side effects and prevent the recurrence of the condition.
+Indeed, Moffitt has been a leading institution in the clinical development of therapies that currently define the neuroendocrine tumor treatment landscape.
+Our basic scientists are investigating novel cellular therapies that will harness the immune system to target neuroendocrine tumors.
 Due to our research efforts, Moffitt has been designated as a Comprehensive Cancer Center by the National Cancer Institute – the only center based in Florida to earn this distinction.